krishnaxtha14/buzzxzone/README.md

-# 🌿 buzzXzone — Eco Learning Hub
+# 🌿 buzzXzone

 A full-stack Flask web app deployed on **Vercel** with a **Supabase PostgreSQL** backend.
-An eco-themed learning hub featuring quiz games, a memory-match mini-game, animated visuals, and a capybara mascot.
+An OTP-authenticated dashboard with animated visuals and a capybara mascot.

 Live: **[buzzxzone.vercel.app](https://buzzxzone.vercel.app)**